MAT at a Glance

 Network Workflow application also allows defining the initial parameters suitable of a workflow, the execution conditions (whether it is available to run in the development environment, the concurrency limit, among others) and more operational issues such as the possibility of adding specific documentation for the automation or assign a category using tags to make your search easier.

-Network Task application allows the user to run simple and straightforward automations, with much faster execution time than a regular Network Workflows and without the complexity of the flow control.
-As a network automatism alternative to Network Workflows, Network Tasks are simpler and intended to be used for quick actions rather than a Network Workflow execution design.
+Network Task application allows the user to run simple and straightforward automation processes, with much faster execution time than a regular Network Workflows and without the complexity of the flow control.
+As a network automation alternative to Network Workflows, Network Tasks are simpler and intended to be used for quick actions rather than a Network Workflow execution design.

-Data modeling in MAT aims for model, manage and store the entities and information structures that are necessary for the realization of each use case within MAT.
+Data modeling in MAT aims at modeling, managing and storing the entities and information structures that are necessary for the realization of each use case within MAT.
 Its function is to provide a robust but friendly interface for the definition of these data structures.
-Its predefined and commonly used data fields, allow the user to control common validations regarding the type of value, format, etc. On the other hand, it allows us to associate different structures to each other, providing the flexibility to create a model of related information entities without the need for a low-level database definition and field structure itself, such as defining a primary key, the data type of each field, its length, etc.
+Its predefined and commonly used data fields allow the user to control common validations regarding the type of value, format, etc. In addition, it allows us to associate different structures to each other, providing the flexibility to create a model of related information entities without the need for a low-level database definition and field structure itself, such as defining a primary key, the data type of each field, its length, etc.

 Continuous Integration (CI/CD)

-Continuous Integration manager is in charge of finding and managing the changes in elements of every automation and use case (automation files in python, ansible playbooks, jinja2 templates, parsers, etc) and coordinate the versioning of such files to maintain an historical control of modifications.
+The Continuous Integration Manager is in charge of finding and managing the changes in elements of every automation and use case (automation files in Python, Ansible playbooks, Jinja2 templates, Parsers, etc) and coordinate the versioning of such files to maintain an historical control of modifications.
 The implementation of this module is based on GIT, the most widely used module in the market for source code management in software development, where it can also be used to track changes in any set of files.
 As a distributed revision control system, it is geared towards being fast, maintaining data integrity, and has support for distributed workflows.
 Also, this module provides the developer with an IDE (Integrated Development Environment), code editor, playbook testing options and syntax highlighting.

-BPM module (business process modeling) corresponds to the module in charge of managing administrative processes between the different areas or operator entities.
+The BPM Module (business process modeling) is the module in charge of managing administrative processes between the different areas or operator entities.

 As part of its main functions, any Network Workflow can interact with this module in order to request any type of pre-defined authorization process (previously modelized on it), in compliance and accordance to current administrative processes on the Communication Service Provider.
-On the other hand, the BPM module has additional functionalities of customizable forms with permissions and roles scheme that allows the loading of information surrounding the defined services.
+In addition, the BPM module has additional functionalities of customizable forms with permissions and roles scheme that allows the loading of information surrounding the defined services.

-Its main function is to make dashboards available for users, and to control automations triggering , so that it is possible to execute a certain specific automation task or workflow based on defined thresholds, at slopes in the curves or various pending status conditions of the measurements of the chosen KPIs.
-On the other hand, together with the Event handling module, it allows executing a certain specific workflow based on the occurrence of a certain event.
+Its main function is to make dashboards available for users, and to control automation processes triggering , so that it is possible to execute a certain specific automation task or workflow based on defined thresholds, on slopes in the curves or various pending status conditions of the measurements of the chosen KPIs.
+In addition, together with the Event Handling Module, it allows executing a certain specific workflow based on the occurrence of a certain event.

 As examples, we can mention the execution a network reconfiguration (Example: changes in BGP distribution policies or priority of a specific CDN) based on a detection of a performance problem, or to start workflows based on monthly averages, SLAs measurements and situations detected automatically (Machine learning).